Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

-We believe the extra assumption requiring $\pi$ and $p$ locally Lipschitz continuous (or $w$ Lipschitz continuous) is reasonable and is satisfied in almost all the practical assumptions.
-On the one hand, in most of the practical situations, both $\pi$ and $p$ are continuously differentiable, which implies locally Lipschitz continuous.
+We believe the extra assumption requiring $\pi$ and $p$ locally Lipschitz continuous is satisfied in almost all the practical assumptions.
+On the one hand, in most practical situations, both $\pi$ and $p$ are continuously differentiable, which implies locally Lipschitz continuous.
 On the other hand, we do not know if Theorem \ref{thm: every point convergence rate} is true in full generality.
 It is an outstanding open problem to prove (or disprove) $r(x) = 1 - \frac 1{w^\star}$ for all $x$ without the `locally Lipschitz' assumption.